The Art of Drag & Drop Uploading – Part 1

 The rest was easy

-Once satisfied with the drop target and the feedback requirements, the rest of the interface fell in to place.
+Once satisfied with the document sharing drop target and the feedback requirements, the rest of the interface fell in to place.
 I opted for an overlay, which provided a consistent minimum width & height, and designed unique panes for each of the five interaction states – ready, drop, uploading, success & error.

-A better experience is always the best new feature
+A better experience is always the best new feature for document sharing

 I didn’t want there to be any question as to why you should use our new uploader over existing options and I think we succeeded.
 The drag & drop uploader is faster and more reliable, doesn’t require a single mouse click or browser plugin, looks beautiful and is fun to use.